Philippines reports 52 more cases of South African COVID-19 variant

 The Southeast Asian country started its inoculation drive on Monday, but health experts worry the discovery of new variants could complicate its effort.

-Health authorities also reported on Friday 31 more infections of a variant first identified in Britain.
+Health authorities also reported on Friday 31 more infections of a variant first identified in Britain, raising the total to 118.

 In addition to the two variants, the health ministry said it had detected 42 more cases of “mutations of potential clinical significance” in samples collected from Filipinos returning from overseas and residents in Manila and the central Philippines.